Code Of Federal Regulations Title 29 Labor

 Follow the Authority Citations

 Every part ends with an "Authority" note listing the statutes and executive orders that empower the regulations.
-Every section often has a "Source" note showing the Federal Register citations where it was added or amended.
+So every section often has a "Source" note showing the Federal Register citations where it was added or amended.
 These tell you the legislative DNA — and whether a court might defer to the agency's interpretation (Chevron, Skidmore, or neither, depending on current doctrine).

 Watch for Incorporation by Reference

-OSHA especially loves this.
-Think about it: 1-2020" or "NFPA 70E. " That external standard becomes legally binding — but you have to go buy it from the standards body.
-The CFR doesn't reprint it.
+OSHA especially loves this. " That external standard becomes legally binding — but you have to go buy it from the standards body.
+Also, the CFR doesn't reprint it.
+Worth adding: 1-2020" or "NFPA 70E.
 A standard says "comply with ANSI Z87.This trips people up constantly.

 Track the Effective Dates